-If you're a new league or adding new players to your league which have existing handicaps from another source, the Handicap Padding setting will create a number of "Padding Scores" which act as a real score in the player's score history, which is representative of the Starting Handicap for that player.
+If you're a new league or adding new players to your league which have existing handicaps from another source, the Handicap Padding setting will create a number of "Padding Scores" which act as a real score in the player's score history, which is representative of the Starting Handicap that is entered for each player, up to the number of scores that you configure for this setting.
+This is configured with the setting "Handicap Padding Score Count" (#126).

 It's like giving a player a score history without knowing or entering actual scores into the player's Historical Score list.
 If you have a lot of players, this is a quick way to give them a score history.
 The feature is useful because it will prevent a new player's handicap from changing wildly the first few rounds of the season because there are more scores to include in their average.
+Padding scores are first to roll off a players score history.

 Let's say you have the following example of a new player Dave with a starting handicap of 10 with the following league settings: